vidyashri123/Personal-Portfolio/README.md

 Git, Github, NPM, Yarn, Netlify, Heroku

-# Here we see the output:
+# here's we see the output: